Case Study: Non Surgical Jawline Contouring with Thread Lifting in a 43-Year-Old Woman

 Thread liftingMild soft-tissue descentRepositions tissueNot ideal for heavy laxity

-Dermal fillersVolume loss / contour camouflageAdds volumeCan create heaviness in lower face
+Dermal fillersVolume loss or contour camouflageAdds volumeCan create heaviness in lower face

-SurgerySignificant laxity / excess skinRemoves or repositions tissueMore downtime and higher invasiveness
+SurgerySignificant laxity or excess skinRemoves or repositions tissueMore downtime and higher invasiveness

 Thread liftingMild soft-tissue descent